csswizardry/csswizardry.github.com/_posts/2019-04-25-tips-for-technical-interviews.md

 #### What Is the Worst Thing About Working Here?

-If you’re feeling particularly brave—this can be a difficult one to ask—then this question is a good way to get a more rounded view of an organisation.
+If you’re feeling particularly brave — this can be a difficult one to ask — then this question is a good way to get a more rounded view of an organisation.

 As cliche as it may be, it’s not uncommon for interviewers to ask <q>What would